 Arrival and Dismissal of Students: At St. Mary School, the wellbeing and safety of our students is our number one priority.
-In order to protect our students and abide by safety and liability policies, students are not permitted on school grounds prior to 7:30 a.m. unless they are enrolled in our morning Kids CARE program.
-Students who are in the morning Kids CARE program can enter through the front doors of the main building between 7:00am and 7:30am.
-Students who are not in morning Kids CARE should arrive for school between 7:30 a.m. and 7:45 a.m. and proceed to the gym in the main building where a staff member will be on morning duty.
+In order to protect our students and abide by safety and liability policies, students are not permitted on school grounds prior to 7:30 a.m. unless they are enrolled in our morning drop-off program.
+Students who are in the morning drop-off program can enter through the patio doors of the main building between 7:00am and 7:30am.
+Students who are not in the morning drop-off program should arrive for school between 7:30 a.m. and 7:45 a.m. and proceed to the gym in the main building where a staff member will be on morning duty.

 Students arriving after 7:50 a.m. will be marked tardy.
 Students are expected to arrive at school on time each day, with the exception of those riding district buses.
 Only students with valid reasons for tardiness (doctor appointment, etc.) will be excused.
-Unexcused tardies include traffic, oversleeping, etc. Students who have six unexcused tardies in one quarter will receive a demerit.
+Unexcused tardies include traffic, oversleeping, etc. Students who have three unexcused tardies in one quarter will receive a demerit.
 Any student in kindergarten through third grade who is tardy must have a parent escort him/her to the main building for sign-in with the secretary.
-The parent will then transport the child to the primary building where he/she will be buzzed in by the secretary.

 Students must leave the school grounds immediately following dismissal.
 On regular school days students must be picked up by 3:00 p.m.
 On early dismissal days students must be picked up by 1:00 p.m.
-Students who are not picked up on time will have their emergency contacts called.
-Parents are asked to respect the work hours of the school faculty and staff, particularly the office staff, and ensure their children are picked up on time.
+Parents are asked to respect the work hours of the school faculty and staff and ensure their children are picked up on time.